On This Day In Judy Garland’s Life And Career – May 3

 Check out The Judy Room’s Spotlight on Ziegfeld Girl here.

-May 3, 1942: From the “Curio Department” comes this notice about Judy lending her childhood doll to MGM for use as a prop in the “Doll Shop” number in For Me And My Gal.
-The article goes on to state, “Judy came to the rescue with her own cherished childhood dolly.
+May 3, 1942: From the “Curio Department” comes this notice about Judy lending her childhood doll to MGM as a prop in the “Doll Shop” number in For Me And My Gal.
+The article states, “Judy came to the rescue with her own cherished childhood dolly.
 It was one the young star had won in a contest sponsored by Mary Pickford many years ago.”
-One would assume that this was more fiction dreamed up by MGM’s every prolific publicity department.
+One would assume that this was more fiction by MGM’s prolific publicity department.
 However, it just might be true!
-At least the existence of the doll, Mary Pickford’s connection to it, and the contest are true.
+At least the doll’s existence, Mary Pickford’s connection to it, and the contest are true.

 Check out The Judy Room’s Filmography Pages on For Me And My Gal here.